lapinek/platform-scripting/README.md

     1. Select + Add Module.

-        In the New Module dialog, populated the inputs:
+        In the New Module dialog, populate the inputs:

         * Name:  _Your Scripted Module_
         * Script Type: Scripted Module

         Select the Create button.

-    1. In the following dialog, populate the inputs as follows:
+    1. In the following dialog, populate the inputs:

         * Client-side Script: Enabled
         * Client-side Script: _Your Scripted Module Client Side Script_